nervoi/algorithms/README.md

 # All the Algorithms
-All the algorithms you'll ever need to complete school.
+All the algorithms you'll ever need (to complete school).